What Can an Employee Do About Sexual Harassment?

 If you are issued a “right to sue” letter, you are able to file a civil lawsuit against your employer for the injuries you suffered because of the sexual harassment.
-The injuries do not have to be physical, and in may cases, they may be emotional.
+The injuries do not have to be physical, and in many cases, they may be emotional or financial.

 If you win your sexual harassment lawsuit, you may be entitled to be reinstated in your job if you lost your job as a result of the harassment, you could be awarded back pay if you lost pay or were denied a raise or promotion based on the harassment, you could be compensated for loss of fringe benefits, you could receive monetary damages for emotional distress or other forms of harm you have suffered, and you could be awarded attorney's fees and court costs.
 Additionally, the court may order that your employer institute a sexual harassment policy and/or training program to ensure that sexual harassment does not occur in the future.

 In certain states, if you are able to prove that your employer acted with malice or reckless indifference, you may be able to obtain punitive damages.
 In Illinois, employers are required to provide sexual harassment prevention training to employers on an annual basis.
 Failure to meet this requirement may result in fines or other penalties.
 An experienced sexual harassment attorney can advise you if punitive damages may be available to you or if you have other options for addressing your employer's failure to protect against sexual harassment or address harassment that has affected you or others.

 Contact Our Illinois Sexual Harassment Attorneys